schlatterbeck/pymininec/README.rst

 matrix, the computation of currents resulting from solving that matrix, and the computation of the far field.

-Tests against the `original Basic source code`_ were performed for a simple 7MHz wire dipole with half the wavelength and 10 segments.
+There are several tests against the `original Basic source code`_, for the test cases see the subdirectory ``test``.
+One of the test cases is a simple 7MHz wire dipole with half the wavelength and 10 segments.

-The wire is 0.01m (1cm) thick, we use such a thick wire to make the mininec code work harder because it cannot use the thin wire asumptions.
+In one case the wire is 0.01m (1cm) thick, we use such a thick wire to make the mininec code work harder because it cannot use the thin wire asumptions.
+Another test is for the thin wire case.
-At the time of this writing the thin-wire approximation code in the pymininec implementation is broken.

-For the dipole example it was carefully verified that the results are close to the original results in Basic (see `Running examples in Basic`_ to see how you can run the original Basic code in the 21th century).
+For all the test examples it was carefully verified that the results are close to the original results in Basic (see `Running examples in Basic`_ to see how you can run the original Basic code in the 21th century).
 The differences are due to rounding errors in the single precision